scafisystems/myecommerce/README.md

+# OVERVIEW

-This is a simple order app using Clean Architecture with MVVM without use any external library for Navigation, Dependency Injection and for Database.
+This is an order app sample using Clean Architecture with MVVM, Navigation, Dependency Injection and SQLite without use any external library or framework for Navigation, Dependency Injection and Database.
+Personal frameworks were written and implemented for these.